British Rail Class 45: Train heating

-When initially put into service, the locomotives were fitted with multi-unit working and steam-heating boilers for passenger service.
-In the early 1970s, fifty were fitted with electric train supply in place of their steam-heating boilers and assigned to work services on the Midland Main Line from London St Pancras to Nottingham, Derby and Sheffield.
+When initially put into service, the locomotives were fitted with multiple-unit working and steam-heating boilers for passenger service.
+In the early 1970s, fifty were fitted at Toton TMD with electric train supply in place of their steam-heating boilers and assigned to work services on the Midland Main Line from London St Pancras to Nottingham, Derby and Sheffield.
 These locomotives were renumbered as Class 45/1.

 Locomotive auxiliary supply

 The Class 45 is unusual in having a 220 volt electrical system for driving auxiliary systems and battery charging.
 Most British Railways diesels of the same era had 110 volt auxiliaries.